 The people, places and events that are shaking things up around here.Back

-The MD AIR studio space is located in the newest office building, 6100 Merriweather, on a vacant floor.
-The vast open space allows artists to have the freedom to work in a large scale.
+The AIR studio space is located in Merriweather District’s newest state-of-the art office building, 6100 Merriweather, on a vacant floor.
+The vast open space allows artists to have the freedom to work on a large scale.

 AIR Alumni 2019

 Ram Devineni is the creator of the popular augmented reality comic book series Priya’s Shakti, which features India’s first female superhero.
 Named as a “Gender Equality Champion” by UN Women, Ram sheds lights on global issues that affects women through his comic book series.
 The creation of Priya Shakti is a collaborative process.
 Ram works with a variety of resources to assist him with the writing and illustrating.
 Then Ram creates the augmented reality experience for all to enjoy.
 While in residency, Devineni announced that the third chapter, Priya and the Lost Girls, will be released during the UN’s 16 Days of Activism against Gender-Based Violence in December 2019.

 As a post-doctoral fellow at American University, Sarah’s research and artist practice focuses on the notion of repair, disrepair, and individual differences that all create a specific identity and narrative for society at large.
 During her residency, Sarah developed works in her series A|Mends, which explores embodiment and abstractionism as a means to respond to difference (racial, sexual orientation, class & ability) and ecological change.
 As a native to Columbia, MD, Sarah spent time and energy converging her macro-level focus on identity and differences, with her personal identity of being back in her home town.